Ivy League: Integration of athletic competition in the Ivy League

 The 1879 Brown varsity baseball team.
 W.E.
 White (seated second from right) may have been the first African-American to play major league baseball.

 The integration of athletics followed a similar pattern to the overall integration of the Ivy League's in the 19th and early 20th century.
 There was no active policy that would discriminate against incorporating Black student athletes into the athletic coalition.
 Harvard has the earliest record of breaking the color barrier in athletics after recruiting William Henry Lewis to their football team in 1892.
 Dartmouth followed suit, with Black athletes integrating onto their football teams in 1904.
 Brown integrated their football team shortly after, in 1916.
-Cornell would follow suit in 1937.
+Cornell added the first Black athlete to their football team in 1937.